 With 450 partner universities, and students from 100 countries, Mannheim is one of the most international universities in the country, and provides students with an inspiring learning environment that facilitates excellent teaching and research.

 Graduates of the program know and understand economic concepts and processes, and are therefore particularly in demand in roles that combine communication, economics and business administration.
 They work, for example, as project managers in PR agencies, in business consultancy, marketing or in sales.

 A degree in German Studies opens up a lot of options.
 Graduates can become journalists, editors, or librarians, or work in areas such as public relations, publishing, and social media.

 A six-week internship in Germany or abroad is integrated into the program of study.
-The Careers Advice Service can help you to find an internship, create your application documents, and advise you on the recognition of internships.
+Our program managers can help you to find an internship, create your application documents, and advise you on the recognition of internships.